NickLamp44/NicksFlixAngular/README.md

-# CineVerse Frontend Development with Angular
+# Nicks Flix Frontend Development with Angular

 ## Project description

-Welcome to CineVerse!
-This project focuses on building the frontend interface for CineVerse using Angular.
+Welcome to Nicks Flix!
+This project focuses on building the frontend interface for Nicks Flix using Angular.
 With a strong backend already in place, including a REST API and database, our goal is to create a seamless and engaging user experience.

 **Key Features**